 - Implementation of operating plans and cash flow budgets by Management and Board monitoring of progress against these budgets. - Ongoing analysis of business risks specific to the exploration industry. - The group has advised each Director, Manager and Consultant that they must comply with a set of ethical standards maintaining appropriate core company values and objectives.
-Such standards ensure shareholder value is delivered and maintained.
-Standards cover legal compliance, conflict resolution, privileged information and fair dealing. - The Board provides Shareholders with information using a comprehensive Continuous Disclosure Policy which includes identifying matters which have a material effect on the underlying security price.
+Standards cover legal compliance, conflict resolution, privileged information and fair dealing. - The Board has a comprehensive Continuous Disclosure Policy which includes identifying matters which have a material effect on the underlying security price.
 ASX announcements, the web page of the company and other media resources are used to convey such information.
 The Board encourages full participation by Shareholders at the AGM and Shareholders are requested to vote on Board and Executive remuneration aggregates as well as Employee Incentive Schemes.